Delta Sigma Theta Sorority, Inc.

 The Chapter once again hosted a Regional Conference during this time period.
 The 33rd Regional Conference was held in San Diego in June 1980.
 The Chapter was also recognized at the 36th National Convention in 1981 for exceptional Membership Reclamation.

-The 1990s and the 2000s, the chapter continued to grow and serve the San Diego community.
-The chapter participated in Delta’s International Day of Service and Impact Day, gave over $10,000 annually in scholarships, collected coats for the homeless via the One Coat One Delta program, hosted the annual Black History Essay contest and worked to register voters in the community.
+In the 1990s and the 2000s, the chapter continued to grow and serve the San Diego community.
+The chapter participated in Delta’s International Day of Service and Impact Day, gave over $10,000 annually in scholarships, collected coats for the homeless via the One Coat One Delta program, hosted the annual Black History Essay contest, and worked to register voters in the community.
 In 2009, the chapter committed to raising awareness around human rights issues in Sudan and Darfur through workshops and created the first ever “Water-thon” fundraiser where participants carried buckets of water around a track to raise awareness around clean water issues in Africa.
-After 2 years of grassroots fundraising efforts and programming, the chapter raised over $5000 and partnered with A Drop In the Bucket to purchase a water-well in sub-saharan African that allowed for over 250 young girls to attend school instead of walking 4 miles each way to bring water back to their families.
+After 2 years of grassroots fundraising efforts and programming, the chapter raised over $5000 and partnered with A Drop In the Bucket to purchase a water well in sub-Saharan Africa that allowed over 250 young girls to attend school instead of walking 4 miles each way to bring water back to their families.

-Today, San Diego Alumnae has reached its highest number of member through reclamation efforts and is a force for change and advocacy in the San Diego Community, built upon a foundation of sisterhood.
-Members range from Sorors who crossed in 2018 to Sorors celebrating their 75th year as a Delta.
-Recent programs include Say Yes to the Dress prom dress giveaway, participation in the St. Judes Walk/Run, the San Diego Heart and Stroke walk, the annual Women’s March, Thanksgiving turkey dinner giveaway, annual Breakfast for MiLady, Delta Academy and Delta GEMS, a program focused on raising awareness of the experience of African refugees in the community.
+Today, San Diego Alumnae has reached its highest number of members through reclamation efforts and is a force for change and advocacy in the San Diego Community, built upon a foundation of sisterhood.
+Members range from Sorors who recently crossed in 2023 to Sorors celebrating their 75th year as a Delta.
+Recent programs include Say Yes to the Dress prom dress giveaway, participation in the St. Judes Walk/Run, the San Diego Heart and Stroke walk, the annual Women’s March, Thanksgiving turkey dinner giveaway, annual Breakfast for MiLady, Delta Academy and Delta GEMS, Koffee Klatch workshops focused on social action, the WINter Olympics health and wellness series, and a program focused on raising awareness of the experience of African refugees in the community.

 PAST CHAPTER PRESIDENTS